 Tribal Wars 2 is the sequel to InnoGames' hit, massive multiplayer real time strategy title TribalWars.
-Set during the Middle Ages, it is an online browser based game that lets you create your own empire.
+Set during the Middle Ages, it is a free online browser based game that lets you create your own medieval empire.
 It doesn't matter whether you has a small village or a large, fully populated territory, alliances will need to be formed to ensure your empire's survival.
 Navigate the perilous waters of medieval politics, wage war using 13 different kinds of units and create presets in order to make it easier to plan attacks.
 You can also join an Order in order to gain access to elite units.
 From tactical combat to player-specified customization, there are plenty of things to do in Tribal Wars 2.

 In order to keep your followers safe, you will need to rely on your wits.
 As with other medieval strategy titles, your goal is to conquer enemy land in order to expand your territory.
 Once you have the land for it, build a thriving village consisting of an assortment of building types.
 Trade resources with allied tribes or choose to compete in glorious battle -- what happens next is up to you.
 Sounds hectic?
 The good thing is, you have several ways of managing your empire.
 Tribal Wars 2 is compatible both for your browser and mobile device so you can stay on top of things on the go.